Decicus/twitchtips/_posts/2014-04-17-grey-screen.md

 * Google

 8.8.8.8
-8.8.4.4
+<br>8.8.4.4

 * OpenDNS

 208.67.222.222
-208.67.220.220
+<br>208.67.220.220

-If you're not sure on how to change your DNS settings simply follow guide provided on Twitch's help desk located [here](http://help.twitch.tv/customer/portal/articles/1444294-how-to-switch-your-dns).
+<br>If you're not sure on how to change your DNS settings simply follow guide provided on Twitch's help desk located [here](http://help.twitch.tv/customer/portal/articles/1444294-how-to-switch-your-dns).

 ## Conclusion